 The irresistible pulchritude of Kochi backwaters

-The awe-inspiring rail journey will allow the travelers to soak-in the mesmerizing charm of Kochi backwaters.
-Adorned with Chinese Fishing Nets and flecked with Mangroves, the backwaters will be in full display.
+The awe-inspiring rail journey will allow travelers to soak in the mesmerizing charm of Kochi backwaters.
+The backwaters will be on full display, adorned with Chinese Fishing Nets and flecked with Mangroves.

 Starting from Edapally, the suggested tourist train runs parallel to the Thrissur-Ernakulam railway line for a while.
-Thereafter, it deviates from Vaduthala to pass through Mulavukadu and Idayakkara islands prior to entering the bridge to reach its destination Vallarpadam.
+After that, it deviates from Vaduthala to pass through Mulavukadu and Idayakkara islands before entering the bridge to reach its destination Vallarpadam.
 More than 80 percent of the 4.62 km long bridge is above water.

 Recognition for the bridge